bmink/microarcade/README.md

 There is no battery in the current design, just a USB-C socket.
-I always have a power source around so I didn't find it necessary to add a dedicated battery, and this allows the encloser to be extra small and lightweight.
-Additionally having the USB socket on the enclosure go directy into the esp32's USB input allows me to easily flash new code without needing to open the enclosure or adding additional sockets.
+I always have a power source around so I didn't find it necessary to add a dedicated battery, and this allows the enclosure to be extra small and lightweight.
+Additionally, having the USB socket on the enclosure go directy into the esp32's USB input allows me to easily flash new code without needing to open the enclosure or adding additional sockets.
 That said, a rechargeable battery could be added